cnu/cnu.github.io/content/post/2017/conflict.md

 This question is even more important than the first as this shows how often the complaining person has gone out of the way to help him, even if he dislikes him.
 You can't keep complaining about a person and keep claiming that he has done nothing for you.
 The other guy can claim similar issues with you and it would just be a blamefest.

+The reason these two questions are important is it helps bring out a balanced outlook about a person.
+Everyone would have negative attributes, but it is also important to look at the positive attributes and judge them on both.

+## How to fix you relationship with your colleague

 Relationships cannot be transactional.
 You can't expect others to also give you back the same kind of help/communication as you do.
 But he might be able to help you out in a different form.

 If you are a project manager, and keep complaining about a developer that he isn't communicating enough with you, go out of the way to make things easier for him to communicate.
 Maybe talking directly face-to-face is hard for him, but he is comfortable tracking things using an issue tracker.
 Go signup for the issue tracker and start using it.
 He would be more than happy to share every status updates about the project.
 Developers love structure.